 Paschen, Bracket and Pfund Series spectrums:

-Transition of electrons from higher orbits to $n=3,4$ and 5 respectively result in the Paschen, Bracket and the Pfund Series
+The transition of electrons from higher orbits to $n=3,4$ and 5 respectively result in the Paschen, Bracket and the Pfund Series

 These lines lie in the Infrared Region for H atom.

-The aspirant will also learn about Planck's quantum theory in which substance absorb or radiate energy discontinuously in the form of small packets.
-The phenomenon of the photoelectric effect in which there is the ejection of an electron from the surface of a metal when the light of suitable frequency strikes on its surface is something very interesting to know in this chapter.
+The aspirant will also learn about Planck's quantum theory in which substances absorb or radiate energy discontinuously in the form of small packets.
+The phenomenon of the photoelectric effect in which there is the ejection of an electron from the surface of a metal when light of suitable frequency strikes on its surface is something very interesting to know in this chapter.
 Following it an aspirant will come across four quantum numbers like the principal quantum number, azimuthal quantum number, magnetic quantum number and spin quantum number including the shape and size of different orbitals.

 The shape of s orbital: (spherical)

-The shape of p orbital:(dumbbell shaped)
+The shape of p orbital:(dumbbell-shaped)

 The shape of the d orbital: